 - If this information relates to child protection and safeguarding then the pre-school safeguarding children and child protection policy should be followed, with reference to the staff and volunteering section. - Where you reasonably believe one or more of the above circumstances listed above has occurred, you should promptly disclose this to your manager so that any appropriate action can be taken.
-If it is inappropriate to make such a disclosure to your manager (i.e. because it relates to your manager) you should speak to Amy Craig (Line Manager/Assistant Head Teacher) - Employees will suffer no detriment of any sort for making such a disclosure in accordance with this procedure.
-For further guidance in the use of the disclosure procedure, employees should speak in confidence to the nursery manager. - Any disclosure or concerns raised will be treated seriously and will be dealt with in a consistent and confidential manner and will be followed through in a detailed and thorough manner. - Any employee who is involved in victimising employees who make a disclosure, takes any action to deter employees from disclosing information or makes malicious allegations in bad faith will be subject to potential disciplinary action which may result in dismissal. - Failure to report serious matters can also be investigated and potentially lead to disciplinary action which may result in dismissal. - Any management employee who inappropriately deals with a whistleblowing issue (e.g. failing to react appropriately by not taking action in a timely manner or disclosing confidential information) may be deemed to have engaged in gross misconduct which could lead to dismissal - We give all our staff the telephone numbers of the Local Authority Designated Officer (LADO), the local authority children's social care team and Ofsted so all staff may contact them if they cannot talk to anyone internally about the issues/concerns observed.
+If it is inappropriate to make such a disclosure to your manager (i.e. because it relates to your manager) you should speak to Steve Jones (Line Manager and CEO of the Perins MAT) - Employees will suffer no detriment of any sort for making such a disclosure in accordance with this procedure.
+For further guidance in the use of the disclosure procedure, employees should speak in confidence to the pre-school manager. - Any disclosure or concerns raised will be treated seriously and will be dealt with in a consistent and confidential manner and will be followed through in a detailed and thorough manner. - Any employee who is involved in victimising employees who make a disclosure, takes any action to deter employees from disclosing information or makes malicious allegations in bad faith will be subject to potential disciplinary action which may result in dismissal. - Failure to report serious matters can also be investigated and potentially lead to disciplinary action which may result in dismissal. - Any management employee who inappropriately deals with a whistleblowing issue (e.g. failing to react appropriately by not acting in a timely manner or disclosing confidential information) may be deemed to have engaged in gross misconduct which could lead to dismissal. - We give all our staff the telephone numbers of the Local Authority Designated Officer (LADO), the local authority children's social care team and Ofsted so all staff may contact them if they cannot talk to anyone internally about the issues/concerns observed.

 In the first instance the colleague should discuss the matter with their line manager.
-Where this is not successful or the concern relates to the manager, employees may raise the matter with Amy Craig (Line Manager).
-If the concern relates to the Manager or Line manager, then employees may raise the matter with Steve Jones (Executive Head Teacher).
+Where this is not successful or the concern relates to the manager, employees may raise the matter with Steve Jones (Line Manager and CEO pf the Perins MAT).

-Where the matter relates to the Executive head teacher, the colleague should raise the matter with the chair of the Trustees.
+Where the matter relates to the CEO of the Perins MAT, the colleague should raise the matter with the chair of the Trustees.